omrfrkmll/Robot-DashBoard-for-ROS2/README.md

 ## 💡 About

-RobotFlow is a modern and interactive web-based control panel designed for differential drive mobile robots developed in the ROS2 Humble environment.
+RobotFlow is a modern and interactive web-based control panel designed for mobile robots developed in the ROS2 environment.
 It is optimized to run seamlessly on platforms like Jetson Orin Nano.
 This dashboard provides an intuitive interface for visualizing and managing real-time status data (position, velocity, battery, system resources, etc.) of your robots.
 Our goal is to offer robot operators a comprehensive overview, accelerating decision-making processes and increasing operational efficiency.

 ---